kyma-project/istio/docs/user/migration/external-name-alias.md

 With the change, the Service of type ExternalName is treated as an alias of the Service that it points to.
 This change has been introduced to align the behavior of Istio with handling of the Service of type ExternalName with the Kubernetes behavior.
 Since it caused some issues for our users, we introduced a new annotation "disable-external-name-alias" to disable this behavior.
-Under the hood, we apply `ENABLE_EXTERNAL_NAME_ALIAS` environment variable on the Istiod component.
-At certain point Istio will drop the support for this environment variable, making the behavior change obligatory.
-Currently, it's already removed from the main branch with the [PR](https://github.com/istio/istio/pull/52317).
-We expect it to be a part of the 1.24 release.
-Due to that, deprecation on the annotation will be introduced.
 If you are affected by this change, you should update your configuration to align with the new behavior.

 ## VirtualService